gk-d-arana/simple-integration-with-firebase/README.md

 you can signup by adding your data:
 1. first name
 2. last name
-3.email
+3. email
-4.phone number
+4. phone number
-5.password and verifying it
+5. password and verifying it

 after you finish entering the previous data you'll get redirected to a simple verifivation page you solve a reCaptcha code gets sended to your phone number and you verify it